-Color can be important to a hummingbird's search process for locating flowers containing nectar.
-The majority of plant species that are known to attract hummingbirds have blossoms that are red to orange in color.
-Hummingbirds are not that restrictive, however, and will regularly visit blossoms of any color which they learn contain sufficient nectar to make it worth their time.
+Most flowers that are known to attract hummingbirds have blossoms that are red, pink or orange.
+However, they will regularly visit blossoms of any color once they learn that they contain sufficient nectar to make it worth their time.

 When selecting flowers to feed the hummingbirds in your garden, look mainly for tubular-shaped flowers or those with a deep throat in shades of red, pink or orange.
 Choose varieties that will be in bloom when hummingbirds are in your region (typically the warmest months of the year in northern regions).
 Hummingbird feeders can be used to supplement their food in the times of year when there are not enough flowers blooming to meet their nutritional needs.

 Proven Winners Plants for Attracting Hummingbirds: